GeorgeMiller17/simple-neural-network/README.md

 # Simple Neural Network
-A neural network written in Python, consisting of a single neuron that uses back propagation to learn.

-### Dependencies
-1. numpy
+A neural network built in Python using numpy, with 3 input connections and 1 output connectionn.